 You might need to provide the location of the Engine API for Docker clients and development tools.

-On Docker for Windows, clients can connect to the Docker Engine through a
+On Docker Desktop, clients can connect to the Docker Engine through a

 npipe:////./pipe/docker_engine, or TCP socket at this URL: